suneel0101/django-easyrest/README.md

 * You need a simple read-only REST API for your Backbone/similar app
 * You need a read-only API for others to consume.
 Did you know EasyRest has a simple and extensible authentication system?

-## What's the advantage of using EasyRest over Django-Rest, Tastypie, etc?
+## Wy use EasyRest insetad of Django-Rest, Tastypie, etc?
 In exchange for full-featuredness, those other frameworks are hard to setup and use.
 EasyRest is really simple to use and even simpler to extend.